Bingo Duty (Excise Notice 457)

 The amounts you may charge your players, and the conditions that apply to licensed bingo clubs in Great Britain, are governed by regulations made by the Department for Culture, Media and Sport.
 In Northern Ireland, the regulations are made by the Department of Health and Social Services.

-If you apply for a social law licence, you must send HMRC a copy of your application.
+If you apply for a social law licence, you must send a copy of your application to the Excise Processing Team.

 If you have any queries about law or your licences for your bingo club, contact the:

-Find more information in The law on Bingo Duty.
+Find more information about the law on Bingo Duty in section 9.

 What Bingo Duty is